aimpowered/aimpowered.github.io/autotune_demo.md

 summary: "A demo for autotuning my own speech in audio and video to reduce disfluency."
 ---

-# Use AI to autotune audio and videos with atypical speech
+# Use AI to autotune audio and videos with speech disfluencies

+*Disclaimer*: This demo is intended as a technical exploration only.
+We are absolutely not suggesting that speech disfluencies should be hidden or eliminated.
+We believe everyone should have control over their speech and have a choice on whether and how to share their identity as a person who stutter or with other speech related challenges.
+We also firmly believe that it is healthy and productive for our society to hear more stuttering collectively and to expand the space for speech disfluencies in our communications.

-## Auto-tuning Audio with Speech Disfluency
+## Auto-tuning Audio with Speech Disfluencies

-Original audio recording of speech with disfluency:
+Original audio recording of speech with disfluencies (mostly filler words):

 <audio controls>
 <source src="assets/media/short_intro.wav">